Nikola-Simovic/java-superstore/README.md

 ## ***AUTHORS NOTE***

-The languages used amount is heavily skewered toward HTML due to the apache libraries having a large amount of HTML in them, the code itself however is mainly built and running on JAVA.
+The languages used amount is heavily skewered toward HTML due to the pre-configured apache libraries having a large amount of HTML in them, the code itself however is mainly built and running on JAVA.